 They provide culturally appropriate pathways away from grief, loss, trauma and abusive lives.
 Additional services to the organisation include homelessness support, assisting in early intervention and prevention, crisis

 accommodation, intensive tenancy support, outreach support and waitlist support.

-Intract Australia’s General Manager of Southern Australia, John Briggs has created a joint partnership with Civil Contractors Federation (CCF) SA and with the Department of Industry & Skills (DIS) to help fund and facilitate the Aboriginal Sobriety Group’s participants training.
+Intract Australia’s General Manager Southern Australia, John Briggs has created a joint partnership with Civil Contractors Federation (CCF) SA and Department of Industry & Skills (DIS) to help fund and facilitate the Aboriginal Sobriety Group’s participants training.

-The project is based on the need for land redevelopment at ASG and John’s strong desire to provide the participants with long-term skills, motivation and purpose throughout their rehabilitation process and beyond their time at ASG and their graduation.
+The project is based on the need for land redevelopment at ASG and John’s strong desire to provide the participants with long-term skills, motivation and purpose throughout their rehabilitation process and beyond their time at ASG.

-John hopes that the skills, qualifications, confidence and support gained throughout this project, will encourage a positive transition for those involved, will see the participants transition back into the community and will see an increase in employment opportunities with the proposed skills learnt.
+John hopes that the skills, qualifications, confidence and support gained throughout this project will encourage a positive transition for those involved back into the community as well as providing them with the necessary

-The Aboriginal Sobriety Group are also launching their Women’s Rehabilitation House of Hope on Wednesday 13th of June at their facilities in Monarto, South Australia.
+The Aboriginal Sobriety Group also launched their Women’s Rehabilitation House of Hope on Wednesday 13th of June at their facilities in Monarto, South Australia.

 We applaud ASG for their hard work and their commitment to providing care and support to affected individuals and

 If you want to get involved and see how you can assist the ASG, visit their website today: